About dangerousmeta!

 What else?

 Ah.
-Smile spontaneously, and do one nice thing for someone else each day.
+Smile spontaneously, and do at least one nice thing for someone else each day.